Robert J. Luck: Background

 Luck was born on March 17, 1979, to a Jewish American family in South Miami, Florida.
 He grew up in North Miami Beach.
 After high school, Luck studied economics at the University of Florida, graduating in 2000 with a Bachelor of Arts degree with highest honors.
-He worked as a legislative correspondent for U.S. senators Paul Coverdell and Jon Kyl from 2000 to 2001, then attended the University of Florida's Fredric G. Levin College of Law, where he was editor-in-chief of the Florida Law Review.
+He worked as a legislative correspondent for United States Senators Paul Coverdell and Jon Kyl from 2000 to 2001, then attended the University of Florida's Fredric G. Levin College of Law, where he was editor-in-chief of the Florida Law Review.
 He graduated in 2004 with a Juris Doctor magna cum laude and Order of the Coif membership.

 Luck was a law clerk for Judge Edward Earl Carnes of the United States Court of Appeals for the Eleventh Circuit from 2004 to 2005.
 He spent a year in private practice at the law firm Greenberg Traurig, then returned to Carnes's chambers to work as a staff attorney and law clerk from 2006 to 2008.
 In 2008, he returned to Miami as an assistant United States attorney for the Southern District of Florida.